There’s a lot of information on this website, and several ways to find what you’re looking for.

 From the top menu, either click on “About Voting” or one of the pages that appear when you hover over it.
-Or, you can use the “Voting Quick Reference” menu to get to specific pages quickly.
+Or, you can use the “Voting Quick Reference” menu in the right-hand column to get to specific pages quickly.

 Getting a sample ballot

 There are a lot of people running for lots of offices!
 Luckily, you don’t have to pay attention to every race.